Anne-Kathrin Peitz: Film, television and documentary work

 Peitz's 2016 film Silenced – Composers in Revolutionary Russia (WDR/Arte) won the 2017 Czech Crystal for “Best Documentary” at Golden Prague Festival.
-The film looks at Russian composers of the early twentieth century: The fates of young rebels such as Arthur Lourié, Nikolai Roslavets, Alexander Mosolov, Sergei Prokofiev and Leon Theremin or Arseny Avraamov reveal much about the early Soviet Union's cultural life, the hopeful and then tragic entanglement of art and politics to which so many artists fell victim during the First World War, the October Revolution, and the rule of Joseph Stalin.
-Peitz's film seeks to rediscover composers long banished and forgotten.
+The film looks at Russian composers of the early twentieth century, such as Arthur Lourié, Nikolai Roslavets, Alexander Mosolov, Sergei Prokofiev, Leon Theremin and Arseny Avraamov.

-The Unanswered Ives – Pioneer in American Music (WDR/Arte) features perhaps the most famous “weekend composer” of musical history.
-Having been a businessman in the insurance sector and composing revolutionary twelve-tone music Charles Ives (1874-1954) is regarded today as the first composer of the modern age in America.
-Peitz's profound exploration of this extraordinary, multi-faceted personality is awarded again the Czech Crystal for “Best Documentary” at Golden Prague Festival in 2019.
+The Unanswered Ives – Pioneer in American Music (WDR/Arte) is about Charles Ives (1874-1954).
+The film won the Czech Crystal for “Best Documentary” at Golden Prague Festival in 2019.

-Peitz's Arthur Rubinstein – Farewell to Chopin from 2020 is dedicated to the legendary pianist and part of the ZDF/Arte series Magic Moments in Music.
-Rubinstein's constant companion Annabelle Weidenfeld recalls his incredible charm, and youngest daughter Alina Rubinstein remembers the charismatic but often absent father whom she “wouldn’t trade for anyone in the world”.
-Rarely seen archive recordings provide fascinating insights into the family life of the Rubinsteins.
-In 2022 Peitz directed another 2022 episode for “Magic Moments in Music” reflecting on Daniel Barenboim and the West-Eastern Divan Orchestra in Ramallah.
+Peitz's Arthur Rubinstein – Farewell to Chopin from 2020 is dedicated to the pianist and part of the ZDF/Arte series Magic Moments in Music.

+In 2022 Peitz directed another 2022 episode for "Magic Moments in Music", on Daniel Barenboim and the West-Eastern Divan Orchestra in Ramallah.
 Also in 2022, Peitz explored a new music trend called Neo-Classical with the documentary The Sound Weavers: Ludovico Einaudi, Hauschka, Joep Beving, Hania Rani.
-The film portrays the most successful protagonists of the classical genre.